Providing Reception Services

 Intake Documentation

-• Fill out and verify intake form
+• Fill out and verify the intake form

 • Medical History Review

-Physical Assessment and Weigh In
+Physical Assessment and Weigh-In

 • Weigh the pet